davefoxy/SwiftBomb/README.md

 Check out all the other resource requests you can make in the [SwiftBomb documentation](http://cocoadocs.org/docsets/SwiftBomb/0.1.0/Classes/SwiftBomb.html).

+The `result` object returned by these methods is of type `PaginatedResults` object.
+It provides useful information on the total number of results and the number returned in this request.
+You can use this for implementing pagination as seen in the example app.

 ## Filtering, Pagination and Sorting
 Additionally, all these requests can be sorted and paginated using the same requests by passing in `PaginationDefinition` and `SortDefinition` aliases.
 The following does exactly the same as above but will search for *Uncharted*, starting at the 5th object, limited to 10 results and sorted in ascending order by name:
 ```swift